 - paint your pantry white to brighten up the space (if you have no lighting)

-I also lined my wooden shelves with contact paper so that I can easily wipe them down.
+I also lined my wooden shelves with contact paper so that I could easily wipe them down.

 Label Your Bins